marcomq/nimview/README.md

 - change your back-end code and re-run `nim c -r -d:debug src/App.nim` or restart the VS Code debugger
 - keep in mind that http://localhost:5000 is only a development url, the Javascript generated for production would be reachable by default at http://localhost:8000

+You can also write simple integration tests with cypress using the debug (Webserver) mode.
+This makes automated tests nearly as simple as for Electron.
+Unfortunately, Cypress doesn't support IE11 and Nimview doesn't support Edge/Chromium on Windows yet.
+But thx to babel, there aren't many JS incompatibilities.
+An Edge version of Nimview is already planned.

 ## Inline HTML to single binary
 Nimview doesn't automatically create a single executable that contains the user interface for all possible scenarios.
 Nimview currently adds `../dist/inlined.html`